gatsbyjs/gatsby/docs/blog/2018-04-27-building-eviction-free-nyc-with-gatsbyjs-and-contentful/index.md

 > **2 languages x 5 different housing courts x 3 different case types x (y/n)
 > eligibility = 60 static results pages**!

-This doesn’t include additional pages we built afterwards to account for NYCHA tenants and other situations.
-Here’s an example of what this looks like in
+This doesn't include additional pages we built afterwards to account for NYCHA tenants and other situations.
+Here's an example of what this looks like in
 Contentful:

 ![Housing Court Example](housing-court-example.png)

-There are 6 potential pathways that a user could be taken (seen above as Holdover, Qualifies; Holdover, Doesn’t Qualify, etc) per housing court.
+There are 6 potential pathways that a user could be taken (seen above as Holdover, Qualifies; Holdover, Doesn't Qualify, etc) per housing court.
 These were represented as _arrays of references_ to Housing Court Action Steps, which are in turn represented in Contentful as editable Markdown snippets.
-This system allows for steps to be reused (see “Brooklyn Housing Court location” above) and for third-party content, such as Google Maps, to be embedded in the steps.
+This system allows for steps to be reused (see "Brooklyn Housing Court location" above) and for third-party content, such as Google Maps, to be embedded in the steps.
 To reorder a step or change a part of the process for a specific court or case type, you can simply drag-n-drop things in Contentful!